oliverbebber/SC-300-Study-Notes/readme.md

-# SC-300: Microsoft Security Operations Analyst
+# SC-300: Microsoft Identity and Access Administrator

 This project is a work in progress while I study and take notes for the SC-300 Exam.